Updated on April 19 at 2:52 p.m. ET

 - 2016 House election: +19.63 Dent

 As co-chairman of the moderate Tuesday Group in the House, Dent was one of his party’s most vocal critics, often voicing his frustration either with the president or the influence of the conservative Freedom Caucus in steering legislation to the right.
 He said the lack of a governing coalition in Congress contributed to his decision to retire after seven terms.
+He announced in April that he would leave office early rather than stick around for the remainder of his term.

 Dave Reichert, Washington state 8th district